Welcome to United Filter Canada

 Common furnace filter sizes

 Furnace filters are sized, based on depth (thickness), length and height.
-The most prevalent thickness is around 1 inch, with 4 inch also serving as a popular choice on larger systems.
+The most common sizes are 1 inch and 4 inch filters.
 Length and height combos range from 10x10 inches to 30x30 inches.
 The most common available sizes are 14 x 20 x 1, 16 x 20 x 1, 20 x 25 x 1 16 x 25 x 3 and 24 x 24 x 4.
-To determine the size of your furnace filter, remove and examine the existing one to be replaced, or refer your furnace manual.
+To determine the size of your furnace filter, remove and examine the existing one to be replaced, or refer to your furnace manual.